Cauliflower with Nigella (Kalonji)

 Ingredients:

-1. 1 Large Cauliflower, florets broken in to medium sized pieces
+1. 1 large Cauliflower, florets broken in to medium sized pieces

 2. 2 Medium Size Potatoes, peeled & cut into 1″ cubes

-3. 2 Tablespoons Mustard Oil (use any other cooking oil, if this is not available, but the mustard oil with the Kalonji adds the very distinctive flavor here)
+3. 2 tablespoons Mustard Oil (use any other cooking oil, if this is not available, but the mustard oil with the Kalonji adds the very distinctive flavor here)

-4. 1 Full Teaspoon Kalonji/Nigella seeds
+4. 1/2 teaspoon Kalonji/Nigella seeds

-5. 1/2 Teaspoon Mustard Seeds (optional)
+5. 1/2 teaspoon Mustard Seeds (optional)

 6. 4-5 Green Hot Peppers ( I used Serrano.. adjust amount to taste), Slit into four

-7. 1/2 – 3/4 Sugar ( Not to make it sweet, but just for the balance of taste)
+7. 1/2 – 3/4 teaspoon Sugar ( Not to make it sweet, but just for the balance of taste)

 8. Salt